andrelomonaco/kubeadm/CERTIFICADOS.md

 - Load balancer's DNS name and IP address should be part of the certificate's
 - Subject Alternative Name (SAN) field

+# Kubelet HTTPS

+- The Kubelet exposes an API over HTTPS
+- Consumed by API server when getting logs, metrics, exec, etc
+- Serving certificate and key are required for HTTPS
+- Certificate is signed by Cluster CA
+- API server authenticates the Kubelet

+- Access to the Kubelet API is protected by authentication and authorization
+- The Kubelet authenticates clients using client certificates
+- API server has a Kubelet client certificate that is signed by Cluster CA

 # Links

 All You Need to Know About Certificates in Kubernetes